 The islands that make up the Hebrides are a bucket list travel destination for many people, and we believe the best way to see them is by ship under sail.
 This voyage will see Cherokee leave Stornoway and head south for Kyle of Lochalsh.

-The first day, Cherokee will set sail along the impressive cliffs of the Shiants, where Cherokee may be able to anchor depending on the weather.
-If she does anchor, guests must be sure to go ashore and explore – these are stunning islands.
+Cherokee will set sail along the impressive cliffs of the Shiants, where she may be able to anchor depending on the weather.
+If she does anchor, guests must be sure to go ashore and explore – these are stunning islands and are teeming with wildlife.
 Then Cherokee will cross over to the beautiful port of Gairloch on the mainland, where a walk along the coast is sure to draw some people in.
 The views of the mainland’s coastline are so impressive, and to see Cherokee in the harbour with a backdrop of Scotland’s islands makes for a view that won’t be forgotten.

 In 2008, Jouke Lemmer purchased Cherokee after spending years sailing his father’s ship amongst others.
 The youngest in our fleet, Cherokee was built in 2000 by award-winning boat builders J & J design.
 A year after buying her, Jouke refitted Cherokee radically, transforming her into a truly comfortable charter vessel, giving her a cutter rig and space for a generator so as to offer his passengers power and hot showers!